AI as multiplier, discipline as durability

 What is not in it, which is the more interesting part:

 This is what the multiplier looks like.
-The discipline encoded in CLAUDE.md (copied from ECM) and the patterns codified in the ADRs (also copied) produced a 36K-LOC codebase with the same quality profile as something written carefully over months.
+The discipline encoded in AGENTS.md (copied from ECM) and the patterns codified in the ADRs (also copied) produced a ~22K-LOC TypeScript codebase with the same quality profile as something written carefully over months.
 The work was three nights, not three months, because the rules came pre-loaded.

 The full anatomy — the JSON-repair pipeline, the self-learning triage upskill loop, the dual-backend AI abstraction (same skills folder consumed by Claude CLI and Cursor agents), the memory palace, the Jira / GitLab / Figma integration surfaces — is in a separate writeup.
 For this post, the takeaway is the velocity profile, not the architecture.